wmamills/hvac-demo/readme.md

 have run.
 The `qemu-cross` step requires the xen and qemu steps to have been run.

+The build steps `clean`, `clean-src`, and `'clean-src-all` are supported.
+The `clean` step removes the build/ directory and does a git clean in each source repo that builds in-tree (currently only xen steps).
+The `clean-src` step does everything that clean does but also removes the cloned source directories but leaves the reference clones.
+The `clean-src-all` step does everything that clean-src does but also removes the reference clones, currently linux.git, qemu.git, and xen.git.

 Due to the current state of demos, multiple versions of `linux`, `qemu`, `qemu-cross`, and `xen` are built.
 You can build the individual version by finding the build function name in `prj_script.sh`.
 Any function in that script